 But, what exactly is an epigraph and how do you write one?
 Though often confused with an epitaph (an inscription on a tombstone), an epithet (a descriptive phrase or adjective), or an epilogue (the final piece of a novel), an epigraph is something unique to all of that.

 Want to know more?
 This post is part of a series of posts all about the different parts of a book.
-We highly recommend you check them out.
+I highly recommend you check them out.

 - What an epigraph is